Hurricane man pleads guilty to illegally possessing firearm

 Johnston commended the investigative work of the St. Albans Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).

-U.S. District Court Judge Joseph R. Goodwin presided over the plea hearing.
-Assistant U.S. Attorney Kristin F. Scott is handling the prosecution.
+United States District Court Judge Joseph R. Goodwin presided over the plea hearing.
+Assistant United States Attorney Kristin F. Scott is handling the prosecution.